publiccodenet/SpaceCraft/Notes/README-CODE-REVIEW-DOCUMENTATION.md

     *   Consider adding estimated effort levels (e.g., Small, Medium, Large) or linking tasks to specific GitHub Issues for more detailed tracking.
 *   **Location**: Correctly placed at the root.

-## `README-UNITY-CODE.md` (root? -> Should be `Unity/CraftSpace/`)
+## `README-UNITY-CODE.md` (root? -> Should be `Unity/SpaceCraft/`)

 *   **Purpose**: Describes Unity code structure: Core Architecture (`Brewster`, Managers, Factory), Dev Environment Setup (IDE extensions, Cursor, Git LFS), Required Prefabs (`CollectionView`, `ItemView`), Scene Setup, Component Relationships, Data Flow, Common Issues, and JSON Handling Best Practices (Newtonsoft vs JsonUtility).
 *   **Content Quality**: Contains practical information about setting up the dev environment and understanding the core Unity class relationships and prefabs/scene structure.
 The JSON handling best practices section is important.
-*   **Redundancy**: Significant overlap with `Unity/CraftSpace/README-UNITY-IMPLEMENTATION.md`, covering architecture, components, prefabs, scene setup, relationships, and data flow.
+*   **Redundancy**: Significant overlap with `Unity/SpaceCraft/README-UNITY-IMPLEMENTATION.md`, covering architecture, components, prefabs, scene setup, relationships, and data flow.
 Dev Environment setup might be better in a general project setup guide or the main `README.md`.
 JSON handling best practices relate to the schema system (`README-SCHEMAS.md`).
 *   **Suggestions**:
     *   **Merge/Consolidate**: This file duplicates much of `README-UNITY-IMPLEMENTATION.md`.
 Decide which one should be the primary Unity implementation guide and merge the content. `README-UNITY-IMPLEMENTATION.md` seems slightly more comprehensive in its current state.
     *   Merge the unique parts of this file (like detailed Dev Environment Setup, JSON Handling Best Practices) into the chosen primary implementation guide or other relevant documents (`README.md` for general setup, `README-SCHEMAS.md` for JSON practices if not Unity-specific).
     *   The prefab/scene setup details should definitely be consolidated into one place.
     *   **Delete** this file after merging.
-*   **Location**: Currently listed at root, but belongs in `Unity/CraftSpace/`.
+*   **Location**: Currently listed at root, but belongs in `Unity/SpaceCraft/`.
 However, likely to be deleted after merging.

 ## `README-VISUALIZATION.md` (root)

 *   **Purpose**: Comprehensive overview of visualization techniques: philosophy, multi-resolution system (hierarchy, ultra-low res techniques, embedded icons), texture atlas system (generation, structure, levels), Unity rendering implementation (mesh, shader, material, LOD, culling, transitions), spatial organization models, visualization pipeline, performance optimization, special features (emulation, SimCity, multi-device gameplay), and future enhancements.
 *   **Content Quality**: Extremely detailed and well-explained document covering the core visualization concepts and implementation strategies.
 Contains unique and valuable information about the multi-resolution approach, atlasing, and spatial models.
-*   **Redundancy**: Massive overlap with `Unity/CraftSpace/README-UNITY-VISUALIZATION.md`.
-Mentions performance (`README-UNITY-PERFORMANCE.md`), spatial organization (`README-CRAFTSPACE.md`), emulation (`README-CRAFTSPACE.md`), future plans (`README-TODO.md`).
+*   **Redundancy**: Massive overlap with `Unity/SpaceCraft/README-UNITY-VISUALIZATION.md`.
+Mentions performance (`README-UNITY-PERFORMANCE.md`), spatial organization (`README-SPACECRAFT.md`), emulation (`README-SPACECRAFT.md`), future plans (`README-TODO.md`).
 *   **Suggestions**:
     *   Make this the **Single Source of Truth (SSOT) for all visualization concepts, techniques, and strategies** across the project.
-    *   **Merge/Eliminate**: Merge any unique Unity-specific implementation details from `Unity/CraftSpace/README-UNITY-VISUALIZATION.md` into this document (if appropriate) or into `README-UNITY-IMPLEMENTATION.md`, then delete the Unity version.
+    *   **Merge/Eliminate**: Merge any unique Unity-specific implementation details from `Unity/SpaceCraft/README-UNITY-VISUALIZATION.md` into this document (if appropriate) or into `README-UNITY-IMPLEMENTATION.md`, then delete the Unity version.
     *   Keep the detailed explanations of the multi-resolution system, ultra-low res techniques, atlas system concepts, spatial organization models, and special features like emulation here.
     *   **Refactor/Link**: Summarize performance aspects and link to `README-UNITY-PERFORMANCE.md` for Unity-specific tuning.
 Link to `README-TODO.md` for future enhancements.
-Ensure `README-CRAFTSPACE.md` links here for visualization details.
+Ensure `README-SPACECRAFT.md` links here for visualization details.
 *   **Location**: Correctly placed at the root as it describes a core, cross-cutting concept.

-## `Unity/CraftSpace/Assets/Scripts/Schemas/Generated/README.md`
+## `Unity/SpaceCraft/Assets/Scripts/Schemas/Generated/README.md`

 *   **Purpose**: Explains the generated C# schema classes: where they come from (JSON schemas via BackSpace TS types), how to generate them (BackSpace script, Unity menu), schema features (converters, Unity Inspector integration), implementation details (`extraFields`, Model-View pattern), base class (`SchemaGeneratedObject`), source flow, requirements, namespace, usage guidelines, regeneration steps, and troubleshooting.
 *   **Content Quality**: Very important information explaining *how* the generated C# classes work and how they are created.
 The explanation of `extraFields` and the Model-View pattern in `SchemaGeneratedObject` is crucial.
-*   **Redundancy**: Significant overlap with `README-SCHEMAS.md` (root) and `Unity/CraftSpace/README-SCHEMAS.md`.
+*   **Redundancy**: Significant overlap with `README-SCHEMAS.md` (root) and `Unity/SpaceCraft/README-SCHEMAS.md`.
 Both describe the generation pipeline, the `extraFields` mechanism, the base class, type converters, and usage guidelines.
 *   **Suggestions**:
     *   **Merge/Refactor**: This file describes the *result* of the schema generation process specifically for the C# side.
     *   The pipeline overview (`JSON Schemas -> C# Classes`) belongs in the main `README-SCHEMAS.md` (root).
     *   The detailed explanation of `SchemaGeneratedObject` (including `extraFields` and Model-View) is vital Unity implementation detail.
 This should be merged into the main Unity implementation guide (`README-UNITY-IMPLEMENTATION.md` or potentially `README-UNITY-CODE.md` before it's deleted).
-Alternatively, if `Unity/CraftSpace/README-SCHEMAS.md` is kept and refocused on Unity specifics, this content could go there.
+Alternatively, if `Unity/SpaceCraft/README-SCHEMAS.md` is kept and refocused on Unity specifics, this content could go there.
     *   The instructions on *how* to trigger the generation (`Tools > Import JSON Schema`) should be in the main Unity implementation/setup guide.
     *   **Delete** this file after merging its essential content (especially the `SchemaGeneratedObject` details) into the appropriate Unity documentation.
 *   **Location**: Currently deep within the Unity project structure.
 Its content needs to be elevated.

-## `Unity/CraftSpace/README-SCHEMAS.md`
+## `Unity/SpaceCraft/README-SCHEMAS.md`

-*   **Purpose**: Describes the CraftSpace schema system, covering the pipeline overview (TS -> JSON -> Generated C# -> Extended C#), generation process examples (TS, JSON, C#), `SchemaGeneratedObject` base class (JSON serialization, `extraFields`, Model-View), View System (`IModelView`, registration), schema types/converters (Collection, Item, specific converters), directory structure, best practices, and schema evolution.
+*   **Purpose**: Describes the SpaceCraft schema system, covering the pipeline overview (TS -> JSON -> Generated C# -> Extended C#), generation process examples (TS, JSON, C#), `SchemaGeneratedObject` base class (JSON serialization, `extraFields`, Model-View), View System (`IModelView`, registration), schema types/converters (Collection, Item, specific converters), directory structure, best practices, and schema evolution.
 *   **Content Quality**: Detailed explanation, particularly strong on the C# implementation aspects like the base class and view system interaction.
-*   **Redundancy**: Massive overlap with `README-SCHEMAS.md` (root) and `Unity/CraftSpace/Assets/Scripts/Schemas/Generated/README.md`.
+*   **Redundancy**: Massive overlap with `README-SCHEMAS.md` (root) and `Unity/SpaceCraft/Assets/Scripts/Schemas/Generated/README.md`.
 Covers the same pipeline, base class features (`extraFields`, Model-View), converters, best practices, and evolution steps.
 *   **Suggestions**:
     *   **Merge/Refactor/Delete**: This file is largely redundant with the root `README-SCHEMAS.md` (which should be the SSOT for the overall system) and the Generated schemas README (which covers the base class details).
     *   If kept, this file should be drastically trimmed to focus *only* on Unity-specific schema aspects **not** covered elsewhere, such as: